Tommee Tipps

 It’s best to change your baby’s nappy right away as soon as you notice it’s wet or dirty.
 When you do change your baby’s nappy, be sure to use baby wipes that are free from fragrance or alcohol.

-When cleaning your baby, it's best to avoid using soap or bubble baths, as these can cause extra irritation.
+When cleaning your baby, it’s best to avoid using soap or bubble bath, as these can cause extra irritation.

 It’s important to dry your baby gently after washing them by patting – not rubbing – their skin.
 Also, try to avoid talcum powder, as it could irritate their delicate skin.